CloudVLab/qwiklabs-content-bundle-spec/course-bundle-spec.md

 image: gcp-intro-course-image.png
 badge: gcp-intro-course-badge.png

-# Estimated time to take the course, *in days*
+# Estimated time to take the course, in days
-duration: 1
+estimated_duration_days: 1

 # Resources that may be referenced below in steps
 resources: ...